 The Louisiana State Mineral Board is disputing our royalty payments to the State of Louisiana resulting from the sale of oil under fixed price contracts.
 The Board maintains that we paid approximately \$1,400,000 less in royalties under the fixed price contracts than the royalties we would have had to pay had we sold the oil at prevailing market rates.
 We have denied any liability to the Board for underpayment of royalties and have maintained that we were entitled to enter into the fixed price contracts with unrelated third parties and pay royalties based upon the sales proceeds from those contracts.
-In May 2006, we offered to settle the claim for \$180,000 which has been accrued in our financial statements.
-In June 2006, the Board rejected the offer and authorized counsel to present us a counter offer.
-In April 2007, we received a formal demand from the Louisiana Attorney General requesting payment of approximately \$2,000,000 within thirty days which represents the board's original claim plus penalties and interest.
-Under Louisiana law, we must pay or respond within thirty days.
-We responded on May 4, 2007 and are scheduled to meet with the Attorney General on May 10, 2007 We continue to believe that the dispute will be satisfactorily resolved, either through settlement, litigation, or arbitration.
+Over the past several months, we met with the Attorney General on several occasions and recently reached a mutual settlement.
+The settlement requires Gulfport to pay \$250,000, which has been accrued in our financial statements, and all future royalties will be paid at market price, regardless of the presence of fixed price contracts.
+We are currently working with the Attorney General to finalize the agreement and expect to receive approval during the Mineral Board's September 2007 meeting.

 In October 2006, an accident occurred north of our production facilities in the WCBB field in southern Louisiana involving two contracted vessels that were performing fieldwork on our behalf.
 A tugboat, the M/V Miss Megan, and two barges laden with construction materials ruptured an underwater natural gas pipeline and a subsequent fire damaged the vessels.
-Six fatalities resulted from the accident, which is currently under investigation by the NTSB and USCG; however, the following lawsuits relating to this incident have been filed:
+Six fatalities resulted from the accident.
+The following lawsuits relating to this incident are currently pending before the courts: